-There are several tests that can help neurologists make a diagnosis of epilepsy, including different types of brain scans and electroencephalographs (EEGs – where sensors attaced to your scalp are connected to a machine to record the electrical activity of your brain).
-These tests, however, aren’t always accurate, and according to experts it’s possible to have epilepsy with normal test results (similarly having abnormal test results doesn’t necessarily mean you have epilepsy) (ii).
+There are several tests that can help neurologists make a diagnosis of epilepsy, including different types of brain scans and electroencephalographs (EEGs – where sensors attached to your scalp are connected to a machine to record the electrical activity of your brain).
+These tests, however, aren’t always accurate, and according to experts it’s possible to have epilepsy with normal test results (similarly, having abnormal test results doesn’t necessarily mean you have epilepsy) (ii).

 What are the latest treatment options for epilepsy?

 The good news is that if you are diagnosed as having epilepsy, there are treatments that could help you have fewer seizures or to stop having them completely.